Timothy-G-Griffin/build_databases.cst.cam.ac.uk/README.md

    This creates the directory IMDb_relational/ and places *.dsv files in it.
    Read comments in build_IMDb_relational.py.
 In particular, I have had problems with unclosed quotes in the title.akas.tsv file which required deleting some lines by hand.
+(I reported the problem to the IMDb folks in 2020, and it now seems to be fixed.)

-3) run script hsqldb_load.sh
+3) run script hsqldb_load.sh (./hsqldb_load.sh)
    This invokes HyperSql to execute hsqldb_load.sql, creating database from the *.dsv files in IMDb_relational.